CraigeryTheKid/magenta/src/pages/posts/post-14.md

 <br>

 ## So what happened?
-Nvidia really doesn't make it easy to change settings, for basic overclocks<br>
+Nvidia really doesn't make it easy to change settings for basic overclocks<br>
 AMD cards will for sure be in the future.<br>
 I don't know how, but essentially a day was spent daisy-chaining searching until it came to an answer.